 You can combine Ignite with Teleport if you picked champion, that doesn’t really need Flash or Ghost, like popular lately Hecarim or Fizz.

-Alongside with Flash the most popular summoner spell in top lane.
+Alongside Flash the most popular summoner spell in the top lane.
 In 4 seconds it will teleport you to chosen location - a turret, minion or a ward and couple other things that can be placed by other champions.

 Teleport grants invulnerability to the target (except for a turret), which is useful e. g. during turret pushing.
 If you teleport to a minion, that currently has turret aggro, it can tank more turret shots than normally.